felixkluge/open_api_client/README.md

 # OpenAI API Project

-This project interacts with the OpenAI API to list available models and create a chat completion.
+This project interacts with the OpenAI API to create a chat completion.

 ## Installation